 Our Student Success Center plays a major role in enhancing the academic development of both our traditional and online students, offering 24-hour access to tutoring, as well as academic and career counseling services.
 Our 10,000 square foot Cyber Collaboratory, where students can work with cutting-edge technologies such as Artificial Intelligence, Cyber Security, Fabrication, and Robotics, has become a major research hub for the region.
 The 'Collab' goes hand-in-hand with our Idea Space, which was designed using the Stanford Design Thinking model of problem-solving, a coveted methodology across academic, corporate, and government landscapes.
-This year we will open the Business Intelligence Lab in the College of Business, where students can interact with global markets in real time.
-The Human Performance Lab, which will be fully operational this fall, will feature the only environmental chamber for human data collection in the state of Louisiana, as well as industry-standard equipment and over 20 different physical and athletic performance assessment opportunities.
+The Human Performance Lab, which offers athletic and occupational physical testing services to professional organizations and the community, is a hub for novel and innovative research in exercise and occupational physiology, biomechanics, and motor behavior.
 In short, LSUS continues to evolve in the way we design and deliver educational offerings to our students, with an outcome-based focus on digital dexterity and emerging technologies.